sass/sass/proposal/package-importer.d.ts.md

 * A URL whose path begins with `/`.
 * A URL with non-empty/null username, password, host, port, query, or fragment.

+If the conventions or specifications for an environment disallow any other URL patterns, the Package Importer must return null rather than throwing an error.
+This allows subsequent Package Importers to attempt to resolve with their conventions.

 [importer]: ../spec/modules.md#importer